 - a written lease with matters agreed to and signed off by both parties.

 - a copy of the proposed lease as soon as the lease negotiations start

 - a disclosure statement

-- the Victorian Small Business Commissioner Information Brochure as soon as the lease negotiations start.
+- the VSBC Information Brochure as soon as the lease negotiations start.